tarantool/doc/doc/book/box/atomic.rst

    select

-causes blocking (in memtx), if it is inside a function or Lua program being executed on the server, but causes yielding (in both memtx and vinyl) if it is done as a series of transmissions from a client, including a client which operates via telnet, via one of the connectors, or via the MySQL and PostgreSQL rocks, or via the interactive mode when
+causes blocking (in memtx), if it is inside a function or Lua program being executed on the server instance, but causes yielding (in both memtx and vinyl) if it is done as a series of transmissions from a client, including a client which operates via telnet, via one of the connectors, or via the MySQL and PostgreSQL rocks, or via the interactive mode when